goooofie/BasiX/README.md

 **Convenient:** Just navagate through the folders and open your favorite emulator.

 **Only what you need:** There is no useless emulators that you will not use.
-Just the your childhood favorites.
+Just the childhood favorites.